Great woodswallow: Behaviour and breeding

 Like its smaller relatives, the great woodswallow is a fast-flying aerial insectivore feeding chiefly on large flying insects.
-It is generally regarded as the smallest bird in the world that habitually soars on updrafts over long distances, but it will also use its feet to manipulate its insect prey.
+It is generally regarded as the smallest bird in the world to habitually soar on updrafts over long distances, but it will also use its feet to manipulate insect prey.

 Great woodswallows are highly social, flying in flocks of up to twenty birds, and nomadic over their montane forest habitat.
 It is common for very close "knots" of the species to allopreen on small posts for up to ten minutes.
-They usually breed between August and December, and the nest is like other woodswallows: a flat platform of grass or twigs in a tree hole or stump, though higher above the ground than other species in the genus.
+They usually breed between August and December, and the nest is like that of other woodswallows: a flat platform of grass or twigs in a tree hole or stump, though higher above the ground than other species in the genus.
 Great woodswallows are cooperative breeders, with most young adults remaining for a number of years with their parents to raise young.